 We particularly enjoyed our stop at Bagri, a seasonal Bulgarian restaurant with a slow food philosophy behind it.

-Using local and seasonal produce, they serve a modern and creative Bulgarian cuisine.
+Using local and seasonal produce, they serve modern and creative Bulgarian cuisine.

 Another great place is Garafa Wines.
 This local wine store makes homemade wine that you can buy in a carafe.

-They also offer tasting with cheese board and any glass from their draft home made wines.
+They also offer tasting with a cheese board and any glass from their draft homemade wines.

-To close the tour, Evo provided a small guide book with recommendations to a few restaurants including discount for some of them.
+To close the tour, Evo provided a small guidebook with recommendations to a few restaurants including discounts for some of them.